 If you’ve ever had the misfortune of tasting burnt coffee, you know that it’s highly unpalatable.
 Since you can’t drink it, you’ll have no choice but to dump the coffee, which is yet another waste of money.

 It’s rarely as easy as just pouring the burnt coffee down the sink, though.
 The longer the coffee brews and burns, the thicker it becomes.
-This is due to the steam that forms as the water burns in the coffee pot, which will coagulate the coffee.
+This is due to the steam that forms as the water burns in the pot of coffee, which will coagulate the coffee.

 Maybe you enjoyed every last drop of the coffee you brewed this morning, but you still forgot to turn your coffee machine off.
 If there’s no coffee in there, since the pot is running, it can scorch your poor coffee pot.
 Even if there’s some coffee in the pot, if it’s less than a cup, then both the coffee and the pot can burn.